IngmarSoares/stopwatch/README.md

 This stopwatch is designed to be used in the webbrowser console.
 It just has four methods:

- - stopWatch.help() : Show this instructions.
+ - help() : Show this instructions.
  - stopWatch.start()  : Starts the stopwatch.
  - stopWatch.stop()  : Stops the stopwatch.
  - stopWatch.reset()  : Resets the stopwatch.